 Is turmeric good for diabetes and lowering blood sugar?
 The answer appears to be, yes.
 Remember, there is no cure for type 1 or type 2 diabetes, and curcumin should not be viewed as such.
 However, several animal and human studies show definitive glucose-lowering and insulin-sensitizing effects that people with diabetes or prediabetes can appreciate.
 (14, 15)

-Turmeric’s anti-diabetic activities may help reduce insulin resistance, lower cholesterol levels, and prevent other metabolic and obesity-related complications.
+Turmeric’s anti-diabetic activities may help lower A1C levels, reduce insulin resistance, lower cholesterol levels, and prevent other metabolic and obesity-related complications.
 As always, please consult with a certified medical professional to see if curcumin can be beneficial for your situation.